-The Church of England deviated from this teaching in 1930 when they approved the use of birth control in certain specific situations.
-Almost all other faith groups quickly followed the lead of the Church of England in subsequent years.
+The Church of England bravely deviated from this teaching in 1930 when they approved the use of birth control in certain specific situations.
+Almost all other Protestant faith groups quickly followed the lead of the Church of England in subsequent years.
 Today, the Roman Catholic Church is the only large faith group in North America that still tries to ban the use of birth control among their membership.
 They are not notably successful at this, because the birth rate among Catholic couples is almost identical to the national average.

 One major concern is that overpopulation places excessive stress on the environment, speeding up its degradation and global warming.